oothomas/SAM2_Masking/Readme.md

 | **SAM‑2** | Extends Segment‑Anything from images to spatio‑temporal video masks | <https://github.com/facebookresearch/sam2> |
 | **SAMURAI** | Official implementation + pretrained weights built on SAM‑2 | <https://github.com/yangchris11/samurai> |

-The pipeline **embeds the full SAMURAI repo** under `sam2/`, which already vendors the `sam2/` Python package that your imports rely on—no need to juggle two separate check‑outs.
+The script `sam2/setup_samurai.sh` clones the full SAMURAI repository into `sam2/`.
+This repo already vendors the `sam2/` Python package that your imports rely on—so after running the setup script you don’t need to juggle two separate check‑outs.

 ---